thednp/vite-plugin-vanjs/README.md

 [![mini-van-plate version](https://img.shields.io/badge/mini--van--plate-0.6.1-brightgreen)](https://github.com/vanjs-org/mini-van-plate)
 [![vite version](https://img.shields.io/badge/vite-6.0.3-brightgreen)](https://github.com/vitejs)

-A Vite plugin for VanJS to simplify SSR and SSG application development.
+A Vite plugin for VanJS to simplify enable JSX transformation and SSR and SSG application development.

-This plugin provides a virtual `vanjs/ssr` import that resolves to the correct Van object for either server or client environments.
+This plugin uses and requires the `mini-van-plate` package in order to register the Van and VanX objects in an isomorphic server/client enviroment.
+If you're planning to do SSR apps, the `van-ext` is also required.

+The recommended template for you to use is the [vite-starter-vanjs-ssr](https://github.com/thednp/vite-starter-vanjs-ssr) which already features this plugin.

+If you don't need an SSR/SSG, you simply make use of the JSX transformation capability.

 ## Usage